Endings: Death and Dying

 Grieving in the Western World

-1st stage: grief typically entails shock, numbness, disbelief, or outright denial
+1st stage: grief typically entails shock, numbness, disbelief, or outright

 2nd stage: people begin to confront the death and realize extent of their loss